The Landscape of Agentic Reinforcement Learning for LLMs: A Survey: Open Challenges and Future Directions

 RL is a primary cause for this behavior.
-The underlying mechanism is a form of ``reward hacking,'' where the agent learns to exploit the reward model in ways that do not align with true human preferences \cite{lu2024takestwoseamlessnessreward}.
+The underlying mechanism is a form of ``reward hacking,'' where the agent learns to exploit the reward model in ways that do not align with true human preferences~\citep{lu2024takestwoseamlessnessreward}.
 Because human labelers often show a preference for agreeable and validating responses, the reward model inadvertently learns to equate user satisfaction with sycophantic agreement.
-Consequently, RLHF can directly incentivize and "exacerbate sycophantic tendencies" by teaching the agent that conforming to a user's viewpoint is a reliable strategy for maximizing reward, even if it compromises truthfulness \cite{wen2024languagemodelslearnmislead}.
+Consequently, RLHF can directly incentivize and "exacerbate sycophantic tendencies" by teaching the agent that conforming to a user's viewpoint is a reliable strategy for maximizing reward, even if it compromises truthfulness~\citep{wen2024languagemodelslearnmislead}.

 Mitigating sycophancy is an active area of research that focuses on refining the reward signal and training dynamics.
 A promising direction is the development of sycophancy-aware reward models, which are explicitly trained to penalize responses that merely parrot user beliefs without critical evaluation.
-Another approach involves leveraging AI-driven feedback, such as in Constitutional AI, where the agent is steered by a set of principles promoting objectivity and neutrality, rather than solely by human preferences~\citep{pitre2025consensagent}.

 At inference time, strategies like explicitly prompting the agent to adopt a ``red team'' or contrarian perspective can also help counteract ingrained sycophantic tendencies.
-Cooper~\cite{hong2025coopercooptimizingpolicyreward} is a reinforcement learning framework that co‑optimizes both the policy model and the reward model online, using high‑precision rule‑based verifiers to select positive samples and LLM‑generated negative samples, thereby preventing the policy from exploiting a static reward model (i.e., reward hacking) by continuously adapting the reward model to closing emergent loopholes.
+Cooper~\citep{hong2025coopercooptimizingpolicyreward} is a reinforcement learning framework that co‑optimizes both the policy model and the reward model online, using high‑precision rule‑based verifiers to select positive samples and LLM‑generated negative samples, thereby preventing the policy from exploiting a static reward model (i.e., reward hacking) by continuously adapting the reward model to closing emergent loopholes.
 Ultimately, the future direction lies in designing reward systems that robustly capture the user's long-term interests—such as receiving accurate information and making sound decisions—over their immediate desire for validation.